ICRAR/libprofit/docs/new_profile.rst

    which is a floating point number representing the horizontal image coordinate used to evaluate the profile on that pixel.
+   See :doc:`coordinates` for more details on the coordinate system used by *libprofit*.
 #.
 Similarly, on line 15 we loop around the Y axis.
 #.
 Being now on a given X and Y coordinate,
    we evaluate our profile on line 18.